Micdu70/FallGuysStats/README.md

 ## Changelog récent de la Version Officielle

+  - `1.208`
+    - Bugfix and program optimization
+  - `1.207`
+    - Updated new show and round names
+    - Bugfix and program optimization
+  - `1.206`
+    - Updated new show and round names
+    - Bugfix and program optimization
+  - `1.205`
+    - Bugfix and program optimization
+  - `1.204`
+    - Bugfix and program optimization
+  - `1.203`
+    - Bugfix and program optimization
+  - `1.202`
+    - Bugfix and program optimization
+  - `1.201`
+    - Added window notification option with server name when server is connected
+    - Bugfix and program optimization
+  - `1.200`
+    - Bugfix and program optimization
   - `1.199`
     - Updated new show and round names
     - Bugfix and program optimization